AyakaiKami/AyakaiKami/README.md

 ### Welcome to my GitHub profile.

 ## 🧑‍💻 About Me:
 ### I'm a cybersecurity enthusiast with a constant drive to expand my knowledge in the field.
-I have a strong interest in Ethical Hacking, Vulnerability Research, and the Penetration Testing process.
+I have a strong interest in **ethical hacking**, **vulnerability research**, and **penetration testing**.
 My passion lies in understanding the lifecycle of vulnerabilities—how they arise, how they are identified and exploited, and most importantly, how they can be mitigated.
 ## 🔗 Links:
 -  #### [HackTheBox](https://app.hackthebox.com/profile/1893408)
 -  #### [TryHackMe](https://tryhackme.com/r/p/stefancristea27)